LitiumAB/Education/Developer Education/Tasks/Validation/README.md

 > To do this task you first need to complete the task [Author field](../Author%20field)

-During testing of [Author field](../Author%20field) it became obvious that any page type can be set as author for a book,we need to validate that only author pages can be selected.
+During testing of [Author field](../Author%20field) it became obvious that any page type can be set as author for a book, you need to validate that only author pages can be selected.

 Additional documentation on validation is avaliable on [docs](https://docs.litium.com/documentation/architecture/validation)